Introduction

 Organizations often design overly complex future-state processes attempting to handle every possible scenario.
 A Philippine insurance company designed a claims process with 37 decision branches.
 Implementation took 14 months and users found it incomprehensible.
 They simplified to 8 primary paths with human escalation for edge cases, reducing implementation to 4 months and achieving 90% user proficiency within 2 weeks.

-Best Practice: Design for the 80% of cases, handle the remaining 20% through escalation and human judgment.
+The guiding principle is to design for the 80% of cases and handle the remaining 20% through escalation and human judgment.

 Ignoring Cultural Context

-Process designs that work in Western organizations may fail in Philippine context without cultural adaptation.
+Process designs that work in Western organizations may fail in the Philippine context without cultural adaptation.
 A US-based company implemented their global customer service process in their Manila operation, which eliminated supervisor approvals to "empower" frontline staff.
-The result: decision paralysis as staff uncomfortable with autonomous authority repeatedly sought informal approval anyway, actually slowing the process.
+The result was decision paralysis as staff uncomfortable with autonomous authority repeatedly sought informal approval anyway, actually slowing the process.

-Best Practice: Design processes that work with rather than against cultural norms.
-Build in appropriate oversight and escalation that aligns with hierarchical comfort while still improving efficiency.
+The principle is clear: design processes that work with rather than against cultural norms.
+Building in appropriate oversight and escalation that aligns with hierarchical comfort while still improving efficiency produces better outcomes than importing foreign process templates wholesale.

 Insufficient Training Investment

 Organizations underestimate training requirements, providing 2-hour sessions for processes requiring days of practice to master.
 A manufacturing company piloted a transformed production planning process with only 4 hours of training.
 Pilot results were poor, and they nearly abandoned the initiative.
-Post-mortem revealed users didn't understand the process, not that the process was flawed.
-They redesigned training to 2 days classroom plus 2 weeks of coached practice.
-Second pilot succeeded, with quality metrics exceeding targets.
+Post-mortem revealed that users did not understand the process, not that the process was flawed.
+They redesigned training to 2 days of classroom instruction plus 2 weeks of coached practice.
+The second pilot succeeded, with quality metrics exceeding targets.

-Best Practice: Allocate training time proportional to process complexity and change magnitude.
-Provide ongoing coaching beyond initial training.
+Training time should be proportional to process complexity and change magnitude, with ongoing coaching extending beyond initial training.

 Premature Technology Selection